kestrelquantum/QuantumCollocation.jl/docs/src/index.md

 ```
 where $\mathbf{Z}$ is a trajectory containing states and controls.

+## Problem Templates

-*Problem Templates* provide a reusable design pattern for setting up and solving common quantum control problems.
+*Problem Templates* are reusable design patterns for setting up and solving common quantum control problems.

 For example, a `UnitarySmoothPulseProblem` minimizes infidelity subject to constraints from the Schroedinger equation,
 ```math
     \begin{aligned}
         \arg \min_{\mathbf{Z}}\quad & |1 - \mathcal{F}(U_T, U_\text{goal})|  \\